utahnlp/neural-logic/README.md

 # Evaluating Relaxations of Logic for Neural Networks: A Comprehensive Study (IJCAI 2021)

-## We empirically study the differences between logic relaxations using two tasks:
+We empirically study the differences between logic relaxations using two tasks: recognizing digits and arithmetic operations over them, and text chunking.

 ### 1. Recognizing digits and arithmetic operations: